Mortgages For Second-Time Buyers

 Which lenders are available?

-Unless there is something very specific about your circumstances, such as bad credit, you should find all of the usual high street lenders have a range of mortgage products to suit second-time buyers.
+Unless your circumstances are very specific, such as bad credit, you should find that all of the usual high-street lenders have a range of mortgage products to suit second-time buyers.

-Having a lot of choices doesn’t necessarily make a decision easy though, so it’s still always a good idea to use a broker to help you pin down exactly which mortgage is right for you.
-A broker can also help to find specialist lenders if you have any particular issues around credit or affordability.
+Having a lot of choices doesn’t necessarily make a decision easy, though, so it’s still always a good idea to use a broker to help you pinpoint exactly which mortgage is right for you.
+A broker can also help you find specialist lenders if you have any particular issues around credit or affordability.

 Are rates higher or lower for second-time buyers?

-This will largely depend on your individual circumstances, but in general, if your second purchase is a residential move, then with plenty of equity available – along with a good credit score – you should qualify for the best interest rates as there will be more lenders available for you to consider.
+This will largely depend on your circumstances, but in general, if your second purchase is a residential move, then with plenty of equity available – along with a good credit score – you should qualify for the best interest rates as more lenders will be available for you to consider.

-If your second purchase is for investment purposes then this will depend on a number of other factors such as the rental income you can command on the property (if it’s a buy-to-let or holiday home), landlord experience and the size of the deposit you have available.
+If your second purchase is for investment purposes, this will depend on a number of other factors, such as the rental income you can command on the property (if it’s a buy-to-let or holiday home), landlord experience, and the size of the deposit you have available.

 Transferring your current mortgage to a new home

-If you’re moving house then it’s possible to move your existing mortgage across to your new property – this is known as mortgage porting and can be useful if you’re still on an existing mortgage deal, which would incur a fee if it is ended prematurely.
+If you’re moving house, you can transfer your existing mortgage to your new property—this is known as mortgage porting.
+It can be useful if you’re still on an existing mortgage deal, which would incur a fee if it is ended prematurely.

 Speak to a broker experienced in second-time buyer mortgages

-Give us a call at 0808 189 2301 or make an online enquiry and we can take a look at your personal circumstances, consider your needs and match you with the right broker for you.
-Our broker matching is a no-obligation service, and we don’t charge you a penny, so you’ve got nothing to lose.
+Give us a call at 0330 818 7026 or make an online enquiry, and we can assess your personal circumstances, consider your needs, and match you with the right broker.
+Our broker matching service is a no-obligation service, and we don’t charge you a penny, so you’ve got nothing to lose.

 Maximise your chance of approval with a specialist